Voting has ended, and the winners are here!

 — The Hysteria Continues Slashers get their cuts.

-— Literary License Podcast The roots of monsters, Dr. Who and more.
+— Literary License Podcast The roots of monsters, Dr. Who, Barnabas and more.

-— Monster Party Always something different when it comes to horror talk.
+— Monster Party Smart and focused when it comes to horror talk.

 — Planet 8 Podcast Talk and reviews of everything geek.